How is a Student Loan Different From a Scholarship

 Repayment

 When you take out a loan, the expectation is that you will pay the money back.
 Scholarships and grants, on the other hand, do not need to be paid back.
-The money you receive is yours to keep.
+The money you receive is yours to use for higher education expenses.

 Eligibility

-Since federal student loans are made and funded directly by the federal government, to obtain a federal student loan, you’ll need to complete the Free Application for Federal Student Aid – or FAFSA – and meet the eligibility and financial need requirements.
+Eligibility for student loans differs from eligibility for scholarships – since federal student loans are made and funded directly by the federal government, to obtain a federal student loan, you’ll need to complete the Free Application for Federal Student Aid – or FAFSA – and meet the eligibility requirements.

 For a private student loan, you’ll need to prove your creditworthiness.
 Your creditworthiness is what reassures lenders that you can repay what you borrow.
 To assess this, lenders look at criteria like income and credit history.
 Since many college students have not yet established either, applying for a loan with a cosigner who has both is common.